Single band VLBI absolute astrometry: Discussion

 \subsection{A combined use of dual-band and single-band data}

-The lack of biases and the realistic assessment of errors due to residual ionospheric contribution allows us to use a mixture of dual-band and single-band group delays in a single least square solution.
+\Note{Negligible remaining} biases and the realistic assessment of errors due to the residual ionospheric contribution allows us to use a mixture of dual-band and single-band group delays in a single least square solution.
 Source positions derived from single-band data are in general less precise than those derived from dual-band data because an additional factor affects the uncertainties of group delays.
 These additional errors can be computed and accounted for in deriving weights of observables.
 An increase in uncertainties of group delay observables propagates to uncertainties of source positions.

 Combined analysis of a heterogeneous datasets provides a significant advantage because all the data are used.
 We can fuse dual-band and single-band data in one dataset and use it for estimation of source positions.
 A fused dataset consists of observables of three types: